Eddie Jones (basketball): Media and endorsements

 Jones appeared in a comical Taco Bell commercial that features several people who were related to the Lakers organization at the time.
 The commercial focuses on Shaquille O'Neal suffering from Taco Neck Syndrome.
 Along with Michael Finley, Jones appeared in a commercial for the Air Jordan XVI.

 Jones was the cover athlete for the 989 Sports basketball game NBA ShootOut '97.
 He was also one of the original players chosen to endorse Air Jordan, and wear the "Jordan XI".
 Jones appeared on the sitcom In the House.

 On June 8, 2009, Jones was featured in the Spike TV show called Pros vs. Joes.
 As one of the pros, he was teamed with his former Miami Heat teammates Alonzo Mourning and Antoine Walker.

 Personal life

 Jones and his wife Trina have three children together.
-Jones is the cousin of Jalen Suggs of the Orlando Magic and Tyrese Haliburton of the Indiana Pacers.
+Jones is a cousin of Jalen Suggs of the Orlando Magic and Tyrese Haliburton of the Indiana Pacers.